gbumps/react-native-screenguard/README.md

 ScreenGuardModule.register('', (_) => {
 	.....do anything you want after the screenshot
 });
 ```

-- (iOS only) Activate the screenguard with your custom background color layout, received after taking the screenshot.
+- (iOS only) Activate the screenguard with your custom background color layout.

 ```js
 import ScreenGuardModule from 'react-native-screenguard';